cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

 === "Kubernetes on IBM Cloud"
     #### Kubernetes running on IBM Cloud

+    This option provides a managed Kubernetes cluster running on the IBM Cloud.

     - Managed Kubernetes environment
     - Incurs costs
     - No local resources needed to run cluster